St. Petersburg’s thriving arts and culture scene extends far beyond the state of Florida.

-New additions to the St. Petersburg art and culture landscape, the Museum of American Arts and Crafts Movement (opening in 2019); the Tom and Mary James Museum of Western and Wildlife Art and the Imagine Museum, both opening in 2018, are slated to occupy prime locations in and near downtown St. Petersburg and further broaden the city’s cultural experience.
+New additions to the St. Petersburg art and culture landscape, the Museum of American Arts and Crafts Movement, opening in 2019, and the James Museum of Western and Wildlife Art and the Imagine Museum, which opened in 2018, are slated to occupy prime locations in and near downtown St. Petersburg and further broaden the city’s cultural experience.

 Visitors and residents will note that in St. Petersburg, the footlights burn as brightly as its vibrant visual arts.
 Performing arts venues are located throughout the city and include everything from historical structures to new construction: The Palladium, American Stage, Mahaffey Theater (home to the Florida Orchestra), the St. Petersburg Opera Company, St. Petersburg City Theatre, freeFall Theatre, and A Simple Theatre Company at Eckerd College.

 History of the Arts in St. Petersburg

 Musically, the city’s roots are based in the Carreno Music Club, eventually reborn as The Florida Orchestra, whose home is the renowned Duke Energy Center for the Performing Arts’ Mahaffey Theater.
 Further south, the historic Manhattan Casino played host to legendary traveling jazz artists, such as Duke Ellington, Cab Calloway, and Count Basie, as well as local African American musicians.
-Re-opening in August 2013, the historic building is now an event center and restaurant, offering Southern-style soul food courtesy of the famed Sylvia’s.
+Re-opening in August 2013, the historic building is now an event center and restaurant, offering patrons a Floribbean dining experience.

 Writers, authors, and architects, including William Straub, owner of the St. Petersburg Times, Beat generation novelist Jack Kerouac, and Mark Dixon Dodd, who designed 19 cottage-style homes in the Driftwood subdivision of St. Petersburg’s Big Bayou neighborhood, enjoyed the warmth of St. Petersburg’s sunshine.